What is a balance transfer credit card?

 How to choose a balance transfer credit card

 Comparing balance transfer credit cards is very easy if you know what to look for - if you’re looking for a short-term solution then you’ll often just compare the introductory rate, period, and fees.
 If you plan on keeping the card beyond just paying off your existing credit card balance, you’ll want to assess each offer based on the other factors listed below.

 - Introductory Rate

 - Standard Card Interest Rates

 Balance Transfer Introductory Rate

 The balance transfer rate is the introductory interest rate applied to the existing credit card balance you will move over to the new card.
 Don’t be surprised to see 0% introductory rates, as these are used by credit card providers to entice cardholders to make a switch from their current card provider.
-Choose the lowest balance transfer introductory rate to pay the least amount of interest on your transferred balance.
+Choose the lowest introductory rate to pay the least amount of interest on your transferred balance.